 Following the first few episodes, my fiancé exclaimed, “Is this anime going to make me care about any of these characters!?”
-Now, there are characters definitely worth caring about, which led to moments where I sobbed like the menstruating womb bearer I am.
-Nonetheless, this anime doesn’t fall into the trap of trying to make every child character likeable.
+Let’s be clear, this anime doesn’t fall into the trap of trying to make every child character likeable.
 Which is patronising and non-indicative of the human condition.
 Children are people and some people can be real dicks.
 ‘Kako-kun’ being a particular meat truncheon, but I’ll let you make up your own mind about him.

 Don’t go into this anime expecting a high animation budget with flawless action sequences.
 In fact some of the CGI battle sequences are quite clunky and are beginning to show their age.
 Bokurano leans towards a muted colour palette rather than the bright, attractive shades of something fantastical.
 This suits Bokurano nihilistic overtone to a tee.

 There is a danger when writing a review for Bokurano of making it come across as an unending slog of misery and death.
 This is perhaps an oversimplification.